maitepv87/react-axios-lab-01/README.md

-# React-Image-Search
+# React-Axios-Lab-01

 ## Description
-React-Image-Search is a testing lab built with **React**, **Axios**, and the **Unsplash API**, designed to explore efficient image search and API integration patterns.
+React-Axios-Lab-01 is a testing lab built with **React**, **Axios**, and the **Unsplash API**, designed to explore efficient API integration and state management.
 This project allows hands-on experimentation with:

-- Fetching images dynamically from Unsplash API
+- Fetching images dynamically from **Unsplash API**
 - Managing API requests using **Axios**
 - Implementing **a custom search bar** for user queries
 - Displaying responsive images with a clean UI